 When Do You Need a TIG Welder for Aluminum?

-You absolutely need a TIG welder for working with thin gauge aluminum, but it can also join thicker aluminum and steel.
+You absolutely need a TIG welder for working with thin gauge aluminum.
+It can also join thicker aluminum and steel.
 While some welders will choose a spool gun and a MIG welder for some projects, especially the thicker aluminum ones, a TIG welder running AC offers a clean, precise weld that, if completed by an experienced welder, can offer a tremendous finished product.

 TIG welders also offer the added benefits of adjusting your heat input with a foot pedal.
 You have complete control of the filler rod as well, so when it comes to having control over the welding process, TIG welding may be the best option.
 Automotive welding, especially for customizing motorcycles and hot rods, has made TIG welding especially popular.